Professional flow

 The core problem in AI-assisted software work is not “which model should we use?”
 That changes constantly.
 The real problem is: how do we turn human intent into reliable software without losing control, quality, and responsibility along the way?

 Vibe coding showed that models can generate a lot of code from natural language.
 That is powerful for prototypes.
-But in an enterprise environment, delivery cost is not just writing code.
+But in real product work, delivery cost is not just writing code.
 It is aligning scope, preserving architecture, protecting data, validating behavior, reviewing changes, auditing decisions, and keeping the system healthy after deployment.

 Two ideas need to work together:

-• SDD, or Spec-Driven Development: writing and evolving specifications that act as an contract.
+• SDD, or Spec-Driven Development: writing and evolving specifications that act as a contract.

 • Harness Design: designing the work system around the agent so it has context, tools, boundaries, validation, and governance.